Electrical machines and drives

 Electrical systems transfer electricity which is mostly produced and consumed by rotating electrical machines.
 Further, the use of electric and hybrid electric drivelines in both passenger and heavy vehicles is now commonplace and with a continuously growing market share.
 At the same time, increased computational power and novel control algorithms enable opportunities to reduce energy consumption and/or improving various performance metrics of electric drives.
 Electrical machines and electric drives are therefore a vital part of the future electrical ecosystem in the global quest towards solutions to environmental challenges.

 In the electrical machine and drive research group, we are analysing and developing novel concepts and technologies aimed at enabling energy savings and cost reductions in the field of electric machinery and electric drives (including their control).
-This applied research field includes both theoretical analysis as well as experimental evaluation in the department’s well-equipped laboratory.
+This applied research field includes both theoretical analysis as well as experimental evaluation in the division’s well-equipped laboratory.
 We are collaborating with a wide range of industrial and academic actors and are always interested in establishing new, collaborative research initiatives.

 The group’s present research activities can be divided in the following areas: